icebob/moleculer-java-site/src/services.md

 broker.start();
 ```

-To call the Service, use the `call` method:
+To call the `Service`, use the "call" method:

 ```java{3,8}
 // in thread-blocking style: